ECE492W18T01/Web/README.md

 node server.js
 ```

-4. Access the website via an internet browser.
+4. Access the website via internet browser.
 The default address is 'your_ip:8080'.